HBS-Urosystem/urosystem.com/cms/blocks/products/development.en.md

       The prototype of the device has been used in Hungary by more than 70 patients.
 The situation caused by the COVID pandemic proved how advantageous the home-treatment is.

-      The next version of the UroStill is under development, the device will be introduced to the international market in 2023.
+      The next version of the UroStill is under development.
     title: UroStill
     anchor: urostill
   - type: article